FOI request to the BBC

 I sent a Freedom of Information request to the BBC recently.
 The BBC refused to supply the information.
 The refusal was blunt.

 I regard this as a minor success.
-Some of my other FOI requests are described in other postings on thos blog.
+Some of my other FOI requests are described in other postings.
 The replies to these were much less clear.

 The BBC’s response